The Office of Student Activities supports student leaders in managing their clubs and hosting events that will impact the student body.

 The Chemistry Club facilitates social interactions among Chemistry/Biochemistry or other STEM students and any curious Bardians who have similar interests.
 Through events and gatherings, the club aims to provide an opportunity for students to learn about chemistry-related topics outside of the course curriculum, as well as graduate school, careers, and employment opportunities in the area of chemistry and/or other STEM professions.
 We encourage fundraising and chemistry-related community outreach initiatives to offer middle and high school students an opportunity to explore and engage with the STEM field.
 Lastly, we aim to enhance professor/student relationships through club activities.

-The Bard Economics Club is a student-run organization that will supplement the economics program at Bard.
+The Bard Economics Society is a student-run organization that will supplement the economics program at Bard.
 Our goals are to enhance the undergraduate economics experience with speakers from various fields within economics such as finance, economic policy, and academia.
 We also want to raise money so that we can attend major economic conferences such as the Hyman Minsky Conference in Washington, D.C., amongst other talks and conferences in the NYC area.
 We also aim to help students develop networking skills, and organize networking events with students through Bard alumni working in economics-related fields.
 The CDO is also willing to work with us on building essential career-oriented skills such as resume-buildling, utilizing LinkedIn, interviews, etc. Besides all of these great opportunities, we also want to create an environment where economics majors can just talk about current events, their economics homework, their weekend, the stock market, cereal, their hedgehog and whatever else.

 The purpose of Physics Club is to foster community within the physics department.
 Studying physics is really challenging, which makes having fun and building relationships with peers all the more important.
 We plan to host events like stargazing, movie, craft, and game nights, to supplement department events like Physics Phriday.